comp-bio/bcov/README.md

-# .BCOV

-Binary Coverage data format.
+# .bcov • Binary Coverage data format.

 A compact and simple format for storing genome coverage depth data.
 Exactly 2 bytes are used to store information about the depth of reads for each position in the genome.